AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is viewing updates and hovers over a name, a card with details about the user whose name it is opens and does not close automatically.
 The page is unresponsive until the card is manually closed by clicking the X in the upper-right corner.

+**The "[!UICONTROL Task role assignment]" field has been renamed to "[!UICONTROL Role assignment]" when assigning work in bulk using the [!UICONTROL Workload Balancer]**

+*[!UICONTROL Workload Balancer]*

+To reflect the new functionality of being able to assign both tasks and issues in bulk  from the [!UICONTROL Unassigned Work] area, we have renamed the "[!UICONTROL Task role assignment]" field to "[!UICONTROL Role assignment]" in the [!UICONTROL Workload Balancer].
+The field refers to job roles that have been assigned to either tasks or issues and it displays when assigning users to items in the [!UICONTROL Bulk Assignments] box.

 +++

++++**[!DNL Workfront Scenario Planner] Maintenance Update on September 15, 2022**

+**Filter shared with a Group now displays in the [!DNL Scenario Planner]'s  [!UICONTROL Import Projects] list for  members of the all Subgroups**

+*[!DNL Workfront Scenario Planner]*

+Now, when you share a project filter with a group that has additional subgroups, the filter is visible to all group and subgroup members that view projects in the [!UICONTROL Import Projects] box of a plan in the [!DNL Scenario Planner].

 +++**Maintenance Update on September 8, 2022**